balus7891/OCI-vpn-setup/README.md

-# OCI IPSec VPN setup Stack
+# OCI IPsec VPN setup Stack
 OCI Resource manager stack for IPsec VPN deployment.

 ## Project description

 The stack help you to provision an OCI IPsec VPN with all advanced options available.
-It support both Static and BGP royting.
+It support both Static and BGP routing.

 ## Topology Diagram